 Arrival and departure times.
 For lodging, check in time is at 4:00 PM, check out time is 10:00 AM.
 Departure time for meeting rooms is per the reservation agreement.
 If a group stays beyond the agreed upon departure time, the charge will be $100 per hour, rounded up the next hour.

 Payment and Prices.
-Payment is due 14 days after the date of the invoice.
+Payment is due 14 days after the date of the event.
 In recognition of unforeseen circumstances all quoted prices are subject to change up until 30 days prior to the event.

 Special charges.
 The center may levy additional charges if the group does anything to cause damage to the property or cause the expenditure of extra labor and materials to restore the center to its original condition.
 The center does not allow the movement of furniture without prior approval.
 If a group does move furniture, the group is responsible for returning it to its original location without causing any additional wear and tear on the floors or the furniture itself, otherwise additional charges apply.